If you're looking at

 2. Left-hand drive to a right-hand drive market

-4. Missing OBD / missing documentation for registration
+4. Missing registration documentation

 5. Software locked to China

-6. Payment delay at sight of B/L
+6. Payment strain at B/L copy

 7. Customer expectation mismatch